geekdevs/sftw/README.md

 }
 ```

-Dave this file as:
+Save this file as:

 	/path/to/myproject/scripts/migrations/001-AddUserTable.php

-Invocation with the example migrations provided, start in the project root:
+Invocation, starting in the project root, is as follows:

 To display the current schema version: